Ansul8012/GithubActions/README.md

-# this is a python app to learn CI / CD workflows
+# this is a python app to learn CI / CD workflows  done